oronimbus/notes/2_jupyter_lab_nginx_reverse_proxy.md

 jupyter notebook --generate-config
 ```

-2) Edit the Jupyer Lab config via `sudo nano ~/.jupyter/jupyter_notebook_config.py`.
-I'm using the following settings, make sure you're using the correct `notebook_dir` and IP address.
-The base URL that we're using later for NGINX is given by `base_url`.
-I'm sticking to default port 8888 however it doesn't matter which one you're using:
+2) In the following steps *my_name* refers to Ubuntu user and *website.com* is the URL of your choice.
+Now,first edit the Jupyer Lab config via `sudo nano ~/.jupyter/jupyter_notebook_config.py`.
+I'm using below settings but do make sure you're using the correct `notebook_dir` and IP address.
+I'm specifying `base_url` so I can later query my jupyter lab server with `website.com/lab`.
+Also I'm sticking to default port 8888 but it can be another one:

 ```
 c.NotebookApp.base_url = u'/lab'